vzhang90/Credit_Risk_Analysis/README.md

 ---
 ### Ensemble Classifiers to Predict Credit Risk
-Finally using `imblearn.ensemble` library, the performance of two different ensemble classifiers,`BalancedRandomClassifier` and `EasyEnsembleClassifier`, will be used to predict credit risk and evaluate each model.
-Using both algorithms, resample the dataset, view the count of the target classes, train the ensemble classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+Finally using `imblearn.ensemble` library, the performance of two different ensemble classifiers will resample the dataset, view the count of the target classes, train the ensemble classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+5) `BalancedRandomForestClassifier` algorithm
+6) `EasyEnsembleClassifier` algorithm

 ## Results
 Six machine learning models were used to calculate the balance accuracy score, precision, and recall scores: